 Th evaluation process will consist of the below-outlined steps.
 Please note that in future years the County and City may update this process.
-In particular, the County and City have discretion to assess projects receiving ESG funding and separately request Applications for new projects.
-For the current Application, renewal and new projects are being accepted together.

 - a.
 DHS and the City will form an Evaluation Committee.
-The Evaluation Committee, which will be comprised of evaluators with expertise in the subject matter of this Application, may include community members with lived experience, external subject matter experts or provider representative(s), representative(s) from key partners or funders, and DHS and City internal staff. - b.
+The Evaluation Committee, which will be comprised of evaluators with expertise in the subject matter of this RFP, may include community members with lived experience, external subject matter experts or provider representative(s), representative(s) from key partners or funders, and DHS and City staff. - b.
 All Evaluation Committee members will individually review and score each Application.
 Each Evaluation Committee member will award points utilizing their personal expertise and best judgment of how the Application submitted by that Applicant meets the objectives of the Contracted Services and can be effectively implemented.
-Scores will be awarded along the following categories:
+Scores will be awarded in the following categories: